 You will also need to weigh your mailpiece to ensure that it does not exceed the weight limit for First-Class Mail International deliveries, and to calculate the cost of mailing.
 Stamps.com software will automatically perform the rate calculation based on package size, weight, and delivery destination.

-If you are sending a flat or package that weighs more than one pound, you will need to fill out a customs form, which asks you to describe the contents and value of the package and indicate whether it is a gift or merchandise.
+If you are sending a flat or package you will need to fill out a customs form, which asks you to describe the contents and value of the package and indicate whether it is a gift or merchandise.
 You can obtain custom forms from your local post office and fill them out by hand.
 If you use Stamps.com, the software will automatically fill out your customs forms for you.

 With Stamps.com’s software, international shipping is easier than ever!
 You can: